 The third-party software integrates into your Amazon platform.
 Then, they tell you exactly when to ship and how much, taking the guesswork out of your FBA (Fulfillment by Amazon) management and making sure you are always in stock without being overstocked.
 Your repricing tools will automatically adjust the price of your products to ensure you win the Buy Box, which can be helpful in pricing wars between sellers.

-Having out of stock inventory is the easiest way to tank your organic product rankings.
+Having out-of-stock inventory is the easiest way to tank your organic product rankings.
 If there’s nothing for consumers to buy, Amazon can’t place you first.
 When your products are back in stock, you’ll have to work harder to climb back to the ranking you obtained prior to going out of stock.

-Want to learn more Amazon strategies or to make sure you are on the right track?
+Additionally, if you want to learn more Amazon strategies or to make sure you are on the right track?
 Learn more about Amazon Consulting on our here.